Graduation Requirements

 • Robotics II

-The additional Mathematics credit may be selected from one full credit (or a combination of two half-credits), subject to prerequisites, from the following courses:
+The additional mathematics credit may be selected from one full-credit course or a combination of two half-credit courses from different courses, subject to prerequisite requirements, from the following courses.

 • Algebra II